The Centre for Investigative Journalism

 We will be teaching a range of data journalism skills at the #CIJSummer Conference 2023.

-The skills include:
+The skills taught at the conference include:

 – R programming language